untoldengine/UntoldEngine/README.md

 ### Installation
 Follow the step-by-step guide to [clone and install the Untold Engine](docs/Installation.md)

+### Assets Download
+To help you get started, download the [Demo Game Assets v1.0](https://github.com/untoldengine/UntoldEngine-Assets/releases/tag/v1).
+It contains models and animations that you can use as you try out the engine.
+Unzip the folder and place it on your Desktop.

 ### Demo Game - Jump right in
 Want to see the Untold Engine in action with zero setup?
 The **Demo Game** is for you!
 It’s a simple, ready-to-run soccer dribbling game — perfect for testing the engine and getting a feel for how it works.
 Follow the step-by-step guide to run the [small demo](docs/demogamesteps.md)